2018 Southern Syria offensive: Assault on the ISIL pocket

 On 21 July 2018, the Syrian Army began their assault on the ISIL-held pocket in the southwest Daraa Province, capturing the Tell al-Jumou hilltop to the southwest of Nawa, and also advancing near the town of Jallin, capturing Tell Ashtara and other nearby areas.
 ISIL claimed to have killed 25 fighters from the Syrian Army and Syrian opposition in the clashes, and also claimed to capture some villages.
 Early on the next day, the Syrian army advanced into the village of Jallin.

 On 25 July, a series of suicide bombings and raids were carried out by ISIL, targeting civilians in villages and towns in around Suweida, a mainly Druze area under nominal government control but functionally autonomous, with a death toll of up to 255 reported.

-On 26 July, according to the Israeli Defense Forces, a Syrian Su-22 jet was shot down by IDF Patriot missiles after the jet was monitored flying around 2 km into Israel.
+On 26 July, according to the Israel Defense Forces, a Syrian Su-22 jet was shot down by IDF Patriot missiles after the jet was monitored flying around 2 km into Israel.
 The pilot, Colonel Umran Mare, was killed and the plane crashed in an area on the Syrian side of the border.

 On 31 July, the Syrian Army fully captured the remainder of the ISIL-held pocket in the Yarmouk Basin.
 Around that time, it was reported that 150-200 ISIL militants had surrendered to the Syrian Army.
 After the surrender of ISIL forces on 31 July, there were reports that former Daraa FSA fighters who reconciled with the Syrian government and joined the Syrian Army in Yarmouk basin offensive executed dozens of captured fighters of the Khalid Ibn al-Walid army on the same day.